 Day 1: Tehran

-After breakfast, you will visit National Museum of Iran, where you can see fabulous historical items from 5000 BC to the advent of Islam in Iran which shows brief history of our Land.
+after breakfast, you will visit National Museum of Iran, where you can see fabulous historical items from 5000 BC to the advent of Islam in Iran which shows a brief history of our Land.

-The National Museum of Iran now have two new complexes.
+The National Museum of Iran now has two new complexes.
 The Museum of the (post-) Islamic Era which is consists of three floors.
-It contains various pieces of pottery, textiles, texts, artworks, astrolabes, and adobe calligraphy, from Iran's post-Islamic era and The Prehistory section of the National Museum of Iran is devoted to artifacts ranging from the Stone Age to the Iron Age.
+It contains various pieces of pottery, textiles, texts, artworks, astrolabes, and Adobe calligraphy, from Iran's post-Islamic era and The Prehistory section of the National Museum of Iran is devoted to artefacts ranging from the Stone Age to the Iron Age.
 Covering a wide spectrum of materials ranging from terracotta, metal, stone, and bitumen.

 Then we visit the Treasury of National Jewels inside the Central Bank of Tehran, you’ll be dazzled by a breathtaking collection of crown jewels, many of them gathered from around world during the Safavid Dynasty that ruled from 1502 to 1736.

 Also part of this glittering collection is the Naderi Throne; made of wood, covered in gold, and encrusted with more than 26,000 precious gemstones, some believe that this throne was inspired by the legendary Peacock Throne of Shah Jahan, the Mughal Emperor who built the Taj Mahal.